inmarsat-enterprise/pynbntnmodem/README.md

 ## Modem Subclassing

-Since modem implementations differ across make/model, this library is intended to be used to create `NbntnBaseModem` subclasses with specific AT commands and responses.
-An example `DefaultModem` is included which covers the most basic operations that should be supported by any 3GPP NTN compliant modem.
+Since modem implementations differ across make/model, this library is intended to be used to create `NbntnModem` subclasses with specific AT commands and responses.

 ### Initialization Sequence